alexa-js/alexa-app-server/README.md

   // any IPv6 address (::) when IPv6 is available, or any IPv4 address (0.0.0.0) otherwise.
   host: '127.0.0.1',

   // Show debugger UI with GET requests to Alexa App endpoints.
-Default is 'true'.
   // Note that the 'verify' and 'debug' options cannot be used together.
+  // Default is true.
   debug: true,

   // Log useful information with console.log().
-Default is true.
+  // Default is true.
   log: true,

   // Insert alexa-verifier-middleware and add verification for Alexa requests
   // as required by the Alexa certification process.
-Default is 'false'.
+  // Default is false.
   verify: false,

   // The pre() method is called after the express server has been instantiated, but